jclem/get/README.md

   session                           Manage sessions

 Flags:
-  -d, --data string        Data to send in the request body
-      --form               Send input as form data instead of JSON -h, --help               help for get
+      --config string      Path to the configuration file (defaults to $XDG_CONFIG_HOME/get/config.json) -d, --data string        Data to send in the request body --form               Send input as form data instead of JSON -h, --help               help for get
-      --http               Use HTTP instead of HTTPS -X, --method string      HTTP method to use (default "GET") -B, --no-body            Do not print the response body -H, --no-headers         Do not print the response headers
+      --http               Use HTTP instead of HTTPS, regardless of session configuration --https              Use HTTPS instead of HTTP, regardless of session configuration -X, --method string      HTTP method to use (default "GET") -B, --no-body            Do not print the response body -H, --no-headers         Do not print the response headers